DEDEM: Discontinuity Embedded Deep Energy Method for solving fracture mechanics problems: Discontinuity Embedded Deep Energy Method

-where $\varphi$ is the SDF to track the location of the crack surface, whose value is the signed normal distance to the crack path which is positive on the left-hand side and negative on the other side.
 Since the crack do not divide the domain into two distinct parts completely, the sign function needs to be modified to guarantee the smoothness in front of the crack tip.
-This can be achieved by modifying the embedding with SDF of tangential extension of the crack tip.
-For an interior crack shown in \cref{overview} (a), the embedding is given by:
+This can be achieved by modifying the embedding with SDF for describing the tangential extension of the crack tip.
+For an interior crack, the embedding can be given by:

 where $\psi_1,\psi_2$ are the SDF of the crack tips on tangential direction, and $\operatorname{F}\left(\psi_1,\psi_2\right)$ requires to have C1 continuity to ensure the flux continuities in front of the crack tip.
 The selection of $\operatorname{F}(\cdot)$ is arbitrary, it can be constructed by interpolation, B-splines or trigonometric functions.
-In this paper, we use the Rectified Linear Unit (RELU) function:
+Here we use the Rectified Linear Unit (RELU) function for convenience:

-To illustrate the embedding function in detail, an example of an interior crack is given in \cref{overview} (b).
-The introduced function jumps across the crack as well as keeping continuous elsewhere in the whole domain.
+The $\operatorname{F}\left(\psi_1,\psi_2\right)$ for the example is shown in \cref{fig_strong_discontinuity} (c) , and the crack embedding is shown in \cref{fig_strong_discontinuity} (d).
+The introduced function jumps across the crack as well as keeping continuous elsewhere.
 Besides, the first derivative with respect to the spatial coordinate can be expressed as:

-which is also continuous to guarantee the C1 continuity in front of the crack tip.
+which is also continuous to guarantee the continuity of derivatives in front of the crack tip.

-{\bf Remark .} The boundary conditions on crack surface are always intractable for strong form based PINN method.
+{\bf Remark .} The boundary conditions on crack surface are always intractable for PINNs method based on strong form of governing equations.
 In most cases, the boundary conditions on crack surface are traction free boundaries.
 Since the neural network solution is separated alongside the crack surface by discontinuity embeddings, the nature boundary conditions can be automatically satisfied when the network is trained by energy formulation.